Honkai: Star Rail: Development

-In terms of combat mechanisms, producer David Jiang said that this game adopts "command-based combat."
+The game runs on the Unity game engine and is produced by David Jiang.
+In terms of combat mechanisms, Jiang said that this game adopts "command-based combat."
 He said that Honkai Impact 3rd and Genshin Impact were heavy on the role-playing aspect, but they did not include command-based and turn-based combat.
 In addition, some players reported that Honkai Impact 3rd was too action-oriented and too difficult to operate.
 Therefore, Honkai: Star Rail pays more attention to strategy than the player's operational skills.
-Persona 5 was the team's inspiration when deciding to develop a turn-based role-playing game.
+The development team cited Persona 5 and Trails Series as the team's inspiration.

 Producer David Jiang hopes that Honkai: Star Rail can achieve the immersive feeling of "as if you are in the world of the work", and create a "playable animated series".
 In order to enhance player immersion, the production team integrated artificial intelligence technology into the behavioral patterns of non-player characters.
 This approach aimed to make traditionally scripted NPC behavior appear more natural, thereby providing players with a stronger sense of being part of the game world.

+Localization

+In an interview by Play magazine, HoYoverse explained the unique challenges encountered in the English localization of Honkai: Star Rail.
+The localization process involves creatively translating cultural and pop culture references, especially those deeply rooted in Chinese society and language.
+To make the game accessible to English-speaking players, HoYoverse adapts Chinese idioms, memes, and references.
+For instance, an in-game achievement paying tribute to a Jay Chou song All the Way North was renamed "Sweet Pom-Pom O'Mine" as a nod to Guns N' Roses.
+The game also features Classical Chinese elements, which are meticulously translated to maintain their essence.